esciencecenter-digital-skills/research-software-support/stories/_smp/slides-smp.md

 </center>

 Note:
-All over the research cycle can we find examples of software created for research.
+All over the research life cycle we can find examples of software created for research.
-Some more straightforward than others:
+Some are more straightforward than others:

 - Planning: to design experiments
 - Collecting: to collect data, to control instruments, to run simulations